top of page

 The story behind the Shala

-Françoise Barkat, founder of the permaculture space as well as the Shala, has been practicing Yoga for more than 20 years.
+Françoise Barkat, founder of the permaculture space and the Shala, has been practicing Yoga for over 20 years.

-She was a Home Nurse until 2006 and her desire to get to know the human being led her to specialize in naturotherapy, aromatherapy, relaxology, reiki and finally Yoga.
+She was a home nurse until 2006 and her desire to know the human being in his various dimensions led her to specialize in naturotherapy, aromatherapy, relaxation, reiki and finally in Yoga.

-His meeting with Paramahamsa Nithyananda, results in a second "birth".
-At his side, she trained in Yoga, in India, and is certified by IVHU (International Vedic Hindu University).
+Her encounter with Paramahamsa Nithyananda resulted in a second "birth."
+Alongside him, and under the guidance of Rahi Santhanam, she trained in Yoga in India and was initially certified by the IVHU (International Vedic Hindu University).

-She continues to train regularly, mainly in India, and is certified 200h in Yoga Therapy, Kundalini, Power Yoga.
+She continues to train regularly, mainly in India, and is certified 200 hours in Yoga Therapy, Kundalini, Power Yoga and Shakti Yoga.

-His teaching is simple, direct, in contact with nature and the elements.
-She leads Yoga Teachers Training recognized by Yoga Alliance International.
+Her teaching is simple, direct, and in touch with nature and the elements.
+She leads Yoga Teacher Training courses recognized by Yoga Alliance International.

-Recently, she learned about permaculture and therefore created this garden space that surrounds the Shala.
-This is just one of the many accomplishments over the past few years as she keeps learning and doing new things.
+Recently, she learned about permaculture and created this garden space that surrounds the Shala.

 a magical place to practice yoga